 Spend your January term exploring the fairytale-like atmosphere of Prague, one of central Europe’s most beautiful cities.
 In this program, you’ll have the opportunity to discover Prague’s traditional and modernist art and architecture; participate in guided tours of Czech breweries and local food markets; and experience other academic and social activities all while earning academic credit.
 Course instructors will turn the city of Prague into an extended classroom and encourage student engagement with the local community.
 Courses are offered in several subject areas making this a great program option for students in any academic major, and the January timing of the program provides a study abroad opportunity for those with other commitments during the rest of the academic year.

-Courses at the CEA Prague Center give you the opportunity to further your academic pursuits in a variety of subjects with Prague as your classroom.
-The CEA Prague Center is located in the historic Old Town district and within walking distance to Prague landmarks.
+Courses at the CEA CAPA Prague Center give you the opportunity to further your academic pursuits in a variety of subjects with Prague as your classroom.
+The CEA CAPA Prague Center is located in the historic Old Town district and within walking distance to Prague landmarks.

-When in Prague, you can choose standard CEA housing—in an apartment shared with other CEA students—or arrange your own independent housing.
+When in Prague, you can choose standard CEA CAPA housing—in an apartment shared with other CEA CAPA students—or arrange your own independent housing.
 Assignments are based on availability and confirmation date; we make every effort to match your housing requests, but we can’t guarantee housing preferences.

 Program Structure